Munna Bhai M.B.B.S.: Plot

-Murli Prasad Sharma, nicknamed "Munna Bhai", runs an extortion racket on the streets of Mumbai.
-He is supported by his loyal henchman, Circuit, who does most of his work for him.
-Once a year, Munna's gang converts his hide-out into a fully-functioning hospital, to fool Munna's visiting parents Hariprasad and Parvati, who believe Munna has become a real doctor.
-Munna's goons take turns playing doctors, staff and patients, to keep up the charade.
+Murli Prasad Sharma, known by the title 'Munna Bhai' ("bhai" means brother or don in the local dialect), is a gangster in Mumbai who runs an extortion racket.
+Every year, with the help of his aide, Sarkeshwar "Circuit" Sharma, and his gang, Munna converts his hide-out into a fully-functioning hospital to fool his visiting parents Hariprasad "Hari" Sharma and Parvati Devi Sharma, who believe Munna is a real doctor.

-This works for many years, until one of Hari's annual visits with Parvati culminates in Hari bumping into Dr. Jagdish Asthana, who founded the first hospital in Munna's village years ago.
-Hari proposes to Asthana that they get Asthana's daughter "Chinki" and Munna married.
-Asthana agrees, even though Munna calls "Chinki" and asks her to reject him, lest his parents discover the truth.
-However, it is when his maid reacts shockingly to Munna's photo that Asthana realizes the truth, and exposes Munna to Hari and Parvati.
-Humiliated and embarrassed at their son's lack of a real vocation, his parents leave the city and return home.
-Munna vows to set things right and exact vengeance from Asthana by getting a medical degree, but unknowingly ends up enrolling in the same college whose dean is Asthana.
-Certain that Munna has cheated his way through the entrance exam, but pending real evidence, Asthana is forced to allow Munna to study there.
+Meanwhile, one of Hari's annual visits with Parvati culminates in Hari bumping into childhood acquaintance Dr. Jagdish Chandra Asthana, who is the dean of a local medical college and had founded their village's first medical centre.
+Hari proposes to Asthana that they get his daughter and Munna's childhood friend "Chinki" married to him.
+Asthana agrees, even though Munna asks her to reject him, lest his parents discover the truth.
+However, when his maid reacts shockingly to Munna's photo, Asthana realizes the truth and exposes Munna to Hari and Parvati.
+Humiliated at their son's lack of a real vocation, they leave the city and return home.
+Munna vows to become a doctor to get back at Asthana but unknowingly ends up enrolling into his college with the help of home surgeon Dr. Rustom Pavri.
+Certain that Munna has cheated his way through the entrance exam, but lacking real evidence, he is forced to allow Munna to study there.

-Upon becoming a student, Munna falls back to his ways by flouting all the rules of the hospital.
-He enforces his regime of "common-sense treatment", directly challenging Asthana's conventional opinions to get under his skin.
-He also calls upon Circuit to 'tweak' the system for him when needed.
-His behaviour is well-received by the hospital staff and patients, who are able to see the good-natured intent behind his anti-establishment actions.
+Upon becoming a student, Munna falls back into his ways by enforcing his regime of "common-sense treatment", directly challenging Asthana's conventional opinions to get under his skin.
+Despite the school's emphasis on mechanical, cartesian, impersonal, and often bureaucratic relationships between doctors and patients, Munna, who constantly seeks to impose a more empathetic and almost holistic regimen around himself, clashes with professors over their lack of empathy towards patients, especially those who are deemed incurable by conventional medicine.
+His behavior is well-received by the hospital staff and patients, who are able to see the good-natured intent behind his anti-establishment actions.
+Asthana, perceiving this as chaos, is unable to stop it and resorts to laughter therapy to deal with his stress.